Lawrence Scott: Writing

-Scott's most recent novel, Light Falling on Bamboo (2012) was called "really a fascinating read" by Verdel Bishop in the Trinidad Express.
+Scott's 2012 novel, Light Falling on Bamboo, was called "really a fascinating read" by Verdel Bishop in the Trinidad Express.
 Set in early 19th-century Trinidad, while the novel is a re-imagining of the life of the celebrated landscape painter Cazabon, according to Monique Roffey's review in The Independent Scott captures so much more.
 This novel shows us the dark 'truth of an age' in a small corner of the New World, once dependent on slave labour."
 For the Financial Times reviewer, Scott has "conjured a convincing fictional portrait ... in this beautifully subtle and sensitive novel."
 Selwyn Cudjoe's review stated: "Lawrence Scott has written an important historical romance. [...] the loving attention that Scott devotes to detail, sensitivity to light and colour, and his determination to capture the many tones of his landscape and people give his romance a translucence and luminosity that is wondrous to behold.
 We owe him a debt of gratitude for offering us this way of seeing during this period in our history."

-In 2015 Scott's collection of stories Leaving By Plane Swimming Back Underwater was published by Papillote Press.
+In 2015, Scott's collection of stories Leaving By Plane Swimming Back Underwater was published by Papillote Press.
 Alexander Lucie-Smith wrote in the Catholic Herald: "Scott’s writing resembles that fretwork familiar from decaying porches and window frames: intricate, almost rococo, and because Trinidad is such a multi-layered place, because nothing is simple, his style is perfectly suited to his subject.
 Scott comes nearest to any English language author I know to carrying off that difficult task of evoking a place that is real and at the same time completely other."

-Scott's newest work, Dangerous Freedom (Papillote Press, 2021), is a historical novel that draws on the life story of Dido Belle.
+Scott's 2021 work, Dangerous Freedom (Papillote Press), is a historical novel that draws on the life story of Dido Belle.
+A review for Pluto Magazine by Dominique Lancastre praised the novel as an "outstanding piece of literature ... which deserves to be read by all."

+Looking for Cazabon, the debut collection of poetry by Scott, was published in 2024.
+It comprises poems inspired by the research he did into the life and times of painter Michel-Jean Cazabon for the 2012 novel Light Falling on Bamboo.